 National Sisters Day

-According to Time and Date dot com, August 1st is National Sisters Day this year.
-An unofficial holiday, it’s set for the first Sunday in August every year, so no paid day off or bank closures.
+National Sisters Day.
+According to Time and Date dot com, August 1st is this year.
+An unofficial holiday, it’s set for the first Sunday in August every year, so no paid days off or bank closures.
 Rats, right?

 Whether amicable or contentious, it’s still a good day to remember the relationships we have with our female siblings.
 No sisters?
 No problem!
 Celebrate all the women and girls in your life who feel like a sister!
 Get with your besties, cousins, coworkers, and neighbors.